 Electric scooters are not legally allowed on public roads in Canada.
 However, they can be used on private properties and sidewalks.
 Mobility centers for electric scooters are located at several landmarks in the country, making it easy to own one.
 These vehicles, also known as electrically assisted bicycles, electric scooters, electric bicycles and electric scooters, don't require a license, license plate or insurance to own or operate.

-We have read the different provincial laws and have taken into account the experience of our customers when using electric scooters in those provinces.
+The laws for them are similar to those of a traditional bicycle, with each province and municipality making minor changes such as age requirements and where they can be used.
+We have done the research to help you understand if electric scooters are legal in Canada.
+We have read the different provincial laws and taken into account the experience of our customers when using electric scooters in those provinces.
 The bottom line is that you can drive an electric scooter in Canada.
 Depending on where you live, the laws may not be optimal yet, but things are changing and electric scooters are coming anyway.
 Electric scooters are legal on the street in some Canadian provinces, including Ontario and Quebec.